sreguera/kanren/README.md

 * User level functionality (reify, run, ...)
 * Can streams be implemented with channels?
 * Correct package name in go.mod
-* Maybe remove IsVar, etc. and leave only Equal
 * Use reflect and Ifz data type to support Go types?